marinadunn/SHIFT-STAC-backend/README.md

 │   │
 │   └─── <flight line> (Item)
 ```
-where the STAC item is a dataset for one flight line of date form `YYYYMMDD` (see below).
-For each of these items, the dataset is an asset of form `angYYYYMMDDtHHNNSS.zarr`, as well as assets for jpegs of RGB True Color, RGB enhanced, and R, G, and B bands plotted separately.
-Note that the RGB composite images are not yet georeferenced, while bands plotted separately are.
+where each STAC item is a flight line of format `angYYYYMMDDtHHNNSS`, and its asset is the Zarr dataset of format `angYYYYMMDDtHHNNSS.zarr`.

 ```
 YYYY:  The year of the airborne flight run.